SHAYKHUL/XScanner/README.md

 ## Features

-- **Comprehensive Crawling**: Recursively explores all links within the base URL to discover forms and parameters.
+- **Crawling**: Recursively explores all links within the base URL to discover forms and parameters.
-- **Advanced Payload Generation**: Uses a variety of payloads, including obfuscation techniques to bypass common security filters.
+- **Payloads**: Uses a variety of payloads, including obfuscation techniques to bypass common security filters.
 - **Heuristic Analysis**: Implements heuristic methods to detect XSS vulnerabilities by analyzing the context and behavior of the payload in the response.
-- **Concurrent Scanning**: Utilizes multi-threading for efficient and fast scanning with customizable concurrency settings.
+- **Scanning**: Utilizes multi-threading for efficient and fast scanning with customizable concurrency settings.
-- **Robust Error Handling**: Provides detailed error logging and manages various exceptions gracefully.
+- **Error Handling**: Provides detailed error logging and manages various exceptions gracefully.
-- **Detailed Reporting**: Exports discovered vulnerabilities to JSON and CSV formats for easy analysis and reporting.
+- **Reporting**: Exports discovered vulnerabilities to JSON and CSV formats for easy analysis and reporting.
-- **Customizable Settings**: Allows users to customize settings such as user agents, timeout values, and the number of concurrent workers.

 ## Installation